 Minimum of OEM pre- / post-flight checks documented or referenced in Operations Manual.
 Operational procedures for BVLOS which cover: flight planning weather normal and emergency procedures occurrence reporting any relevant RPA operational limitations.
 Radio line of sight viewshed analysis or C2 electronic LOS for the operating area.
+Operational procedures library contains documented procedures for operation of flight critical support equipment.
 Record of ERP validation (tabletop exercise).

-Table 9: Additional mitigations - Training
+Table 8: Additional mitigations - Training

 Training Evidence Required Evidence Location (please include page number, section, appendix or attached file name) Type training including the acceptance of RPAs into operation (product inspection/conformity) to be added to the Operations Procedures for all RPA that will be utilised in this standard scenario.
 ERP training syllabus will need to be available.
 An example is provided at Appendix A of Standard Scenario Application and Documents - Guidance Material.
 A record of internal ERP training completed by the relevant staff needs to be established and kept up to date Training records kept IAW MOS 101.

 All RPs hold RePL with appropriate RPA operating privileges (Category / Weight Class).
 Training and procedures for multi crew operations are documented in Operations Manual.
 Operations Manual documents training and for operation of flight critical support equipment.